rainerhahnekamp/angular-14-migration/README.md

 5. 05-scs: Migrates the SCAMs to Standalone Components
 6. 06-bootstrap: Uses the new `bootstrapApplication` method instead of the `AppModule´.
 7. 07-routing: Uses the `importProvidersFrom` which partially replaces the import of `NgModules`.

+You find an accompanying video recording on https://youtu.be/g836yoZ2y6o